themoos/essential-moos/Essentials/pShare/readme.md

 - 3 The form of command line configuration strings
    - 3.1 Output
    - 3.2 Input
-- 4 CommandlineConfiguration
+- 4 Command Line Configuration
-- 5 ConfiguringpSharefroma.moosfile
+- 5 Configuring `pShare`from a .moos file
 - 6 Wildcard Sharing
    - 6.1 Caret Sharing: A Special Case of Wildcard Sharing
 - 7 Instigating Dynamic Shares On The Fly